-How honest are you at work?November 15th, 2012 in Psychology & Psychiatry /
+How honest are you at work?November 15, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A new study has revealed we are basically honest.
 The research by the University of Oxford and the University of Bonn suggests that it pains us to tell lies, particularly when we are in our own homes.

 It appears that being honest is hugely important to our sense of who we are.
 However, while it might bother us to tell lies at home, we are more likely to bend the truth at work, suggests the study.

 The researchers conducted simple honesty tests by ringing people in their own homes in Germany and asking them to flip a coin.
 The study participants were asked over the phone to report on how it landed.
 The catch to this test was that each of the individuals taking part was given a strong financial incentive to lie without the fear of being found out.
 The study participants were told that if the coin landed tails up, they would receive 15 euros or a gift voucher; while if the coin landed heads up, they would receive nothing.